 Its massive base of loyal readers was only possible because it put out consistent, high-quality content.
 Subjects included everything in the tech and business world.

-That regular addition of great content resulted in enormous growth and brand awareness.
+That regular addition of great content and the right execution of 10X content marketing strategy resulted in enormous growth and brand awareness.

 Eventually, TechCrunch created the CrunchBase database.
 More than half a million startups and entrepreneurs utilize it.

 Confluent is an event streaming platform.
 It allows easy access to many types of data in real-time.